kaydemir/credit-manager/README.md

-# Loan Manager
+# Credit Manager

 This document covers installation and operation guide for Credit Manager project.

 ## Overview
-The Loan Manager is a RESTful web application designed for managing loans for customers.
+The Credit Manager is a RESTful web application designed for managing loans, generates loan installments for customers.

 The system supports creating, listing, and managing loans and loan installments with role-based authorization for `ADMIN` and `CUSTOMER` users.
+Prevents customers from exceeding their credit limit
 - **ADMIN** users can manage all customers and loans.
 - **CUSTOMER** users can only manage their own loans.

----

-## Features
-- **Loan Manager**: Create, list, and view loans.
-- **Installment Manager**: Automatically generate loan installments.
-- **Role-Based Authorization**:
-    - `ADMIN` users can perform operations for all customers.
-    - `CUSTOMER` users can only access their data.
-- **Validation**: Prevents customers from exceeding their credit limit.

 ---